-Music is a practical subject where students learn through extending their technique in improvising, composing, rehearsing, refining and performing.
+Music Academy is a practical subject where students learn through extending their technique in improvising, composing, rehearsing, refining and performing.
 Students extend their technical and expressive skills as they investigate music from a range of cultures, times and locations.
+Students in Music Academy will continue developing their performance technique on their instrument of specialisation through their engagement with Instrumental Music and extracurricular ensembles.
 They reflect on the development of traditional and contemporary styles of music and how musicians can be identified through the style of their music.
 Students also explore meaning and interpretation, as well as social, cultural and historical contexts of music as they make and respond to music.
 They evaluate performers' success in expressing the composers' intentions and expressive skills in music they listen to and perform.